REHEARSING THE REAL

 Peckham24 (2019) curated by Tom Lovelace with artists; Larry Achiampong, Hitesh Ambasna, Erola Arcalís, Emma Bäcklund, Thom Bridge, Ramona Güntert, Sarah Howe, Steff Jamieson, Joshua Leon, and Sarah Pickering.

-My personal offering to our space Nymph Clasping Ankle consist of appropriated archival images and titles for image categorisations from Aby Warburg’s Mnemosyne Atlas and Warburg Institute's online photographic library, exploring iconology and the ‘performative body’ through gesture, mimicry, repetition and language.
+Bäcklund's personal offering to the space Nymph Clasping Ankle consist of appropriated archival images and titles for image categorisations from Aby Warburg’s Mnemosyne Atlas and Warburg Institute's online photographic library, exploring iconology and the ‘performative body’ through gesture, mimicry, repetition and language.
 Carefully-placed magnifying glasses isolate and enlarge certain parts of images (for instance a hand or knee).
 The action of combining these elements thus becomes the work.

-The performative body, mimicry and repetition of gesture are some of the core interests in my own practice and relate very much to my interest in dance.
-For me, choreography and photography are hand in hand.
-In my research into Aby Warburg’s image atlas, I have been considering the Nymph's metamorphic quality, as the Nymph is both a cause and the object of transformation.
-For me, this symbolises how Ramona, Steff, Josh, Erola and I want to treat the image: as a fluxuous thing that is not confined to a static or flat space.
+In her research into Aby Warburg’s image atlas, she considered the Nymph's metamorphic quality, as the Nymph is both a cause and the object of transformation.
+For Bäcklund, this symbolises how the group want to treat the image: as a fluxuous thing that is not confined to a static or flat space.